 It is now possible to capture the value of our natural environment by combining the biological science of ecology with the pragmatic discipline of economics, through a joint venture known as Natural Capital.
-In this way the invisible benefits of blue and green spaces to the city and the citizen can be made visible.
+In this way the invisible benefits of blue and green spaces to the city and citizens can be made visible.
 (Natural Capital Accounts 2021, WSP)

-l and providing Natural Space in current condition. improved condition Improved and additional Green Space to meet 25-year ambition Natural Capital Value (Capitalised/stock values stated in £billions; 2020 prices; central estimates) £12.30 £13.96 £14.93
+Land providing Natural Capital Green Space in current condition. in improved condition Space to meet 25-year Natural Capital Value (Capitalized/stock values stated in £billions; 2020 prices; central estimates) £12.30 £13.96 £14.93